Andy-t-bennett/ARM-Assembly-on-Mac-OS/02-hello-world/README.md

 ## The Code Section

-Now that we've set up our entry point, and created a new variable to print out, we need to tell the OS where our code ACTUALLY starts.
-We do this with the .text directive, which marks the beginning of the code section.
+Now that we've set up our entry point, and created a new variable to print out, we need to tell the assembler where our code ACTUALLY starts.
+We do this with the `.text` directive, which marks the beginning of the code section.

 ```asm
 .global _start